Henry Hamilton Beamish: Canada, Ceylon and South Africa

 In 1891 Beamish became a fur trader in Quebec, and he is reported as a participant in an expedition to the North Pole in 1892.
 He moved to Ceylon in 1895 to work on tea plantations.
 Between 1898 and 1899, Beamish served as an assistant manager on the Hope Estate in Upper Hewaheta, then as a second lieutenant with the Ceylon Planters Rifle Corps during the Second Boer War (1899–1902), leaving Ceylon for South Africa in April 1900.
 He returned to Ceylon two years later in July 1902.

 Beamish then settled in Bloemfontein, South Africa, where he ran a company named Empire Tea Rooms along with a friend.
 In 1904 he started one of the country's first agricultural newspapers, the Farmer's Advocate, which he ran for 15 years.
 In 1907 Beamish represented the Orange River Colony settlers at a London conference with the British government, and he met in 1908 with The 1st Earl of Crewe – then the Secretary of State for the Colonies – to promote the interests of South African settlers.
 Beamish founded in 1914 the British Citizen Movement (BCM), an anti-German organisation which campaigned for the purchase of British products to support the war effort; he then became involved with the Consumers' Alliance, which advocated for the exclusion of Germans from business in South Africa.

 During the First World War, Beamish served in the Natal Regiment of South African Infantry.
-Thereafter, he moved back to England, convinced from his experiences in Africa of having "discovered" a world-wide Jewish conspiracy theory.
+Thereafter, he moved back to England, convinced from his experiences in Africa of having "discovered" a world-wide Jewish conspiracy.